Tyrosine Hydroxylase Deficiency

 Investigators have determined that the TH gene is located on the short arm (p) of chromosome 11 (11p15.5).
 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Pairs of human chromosomes are numbered from 1 through 22, and an additional 23rd pair of sex chromosomes which include one X and one Y chromosome in males and two X chromosomes in females.
 Each chromosome has a short arm designated "p" and a long arm designated "q".
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, "chromosome 11p15.5" refers to band 15.5 on the short arm of chromosome 11.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.

 The TH gene contains instructions for creating (encoding) the enzyme tyrosine hydroxylase.
 This enzyme converts the amino acid tyrosine into dopamine.
 Amino acids are the chemical building blocks that form proteins in the body.
 Dopamine is a neurotransmitter, a chemical that modifies, amplifies or transmits nerve impulses from one nerve cell (neuron) to another, enabling nerve cells to communicate.
 Dopamine is also converted into two additional neurotransmitters called norepinephrine and epinephrine (adrenaline).
 Dopamine is critical for the proper function of certain processes of the brain especially those that control movement.
-Mutation of the TH gene results in deficient levels of tyrosine hydroxylase, which, in turn, results in a deficiency of dopamine.
+Mutation of the TH gene results in deficient levels of tyrosine hydroxylase, which, in turn, results in a deficiency of dopamine, norepinephrine, and epinephrine.

 Tyrosine hydroxylase deficiency may be classified as a form of dystonia, an inherited neurotransmitter disorder, and a metabolic disorder.
 Dystonia is a group neuromuscular disorders in which involuntary muscle contractions force the body into abnormal, sometimes painful, movements and positions (postures).